 There are numerous cenotes all around Merida, so, just take your pick!

-The cenotes aren’t on the regular tourist track and you’ll most likely have them to yourself!
 Along the way, your local guides will teach you about Mayan culture.
-Food, transport, guide and entrance fees are included.
+Lunch, transport, guide, and entrance fees are included.
 Click here to learn more.

 3. Go Museum Hopping